sebpiq/node-validation-pod/README.md

 node-validation-pod
 =====================

 All object validation libraries come bundled with their own *assertion / sanitization* primitives.
 Which is kind of dumb.
+There is a lot of great libraries such as [chai.js](http://chaijs.com) or [validator.js](https://github.com/chriso/validator.js) which could and should be used instead.

 **node-validation-pod** is just an empty shell for running **synchronous / asynchronous** validation on objects.
 It doesn't come with any functionality for validating data.
 Only the validation logic.
 This way, you can plug-in any validation library you want.